grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "She still fucked us Hemi.
 A competent operator would have fucking heard that derelict coming on."

-"She was just tired Sylvia.
+"She was just tired, Sylvia.
 She had been at the sonar station for nearly twenty hours.
 You or I could have made the same mistake in that condition."

 "I can't use her in critical fucking situations, Hemi.
 It's too fucking risky."